MicrosoftDocs/well-architected/well-architected/ai/mlops-llmops.md

 # MLOps and LLMOps for AI workloads on Azure

-•	Fine Tunining of models
+- Fine Tunining of models
-•	Developing and training models
+- Developing and training models
-•	Secure access for end users
+- Secure access for end users
-•	Verification of training system
+- Verification of training system

-•	Secure data handling
+- Secure data handling
-•	Deployment of newly trained models
+- Deployment of newly trained models

-•	Operational consideration around verifying and testing a model
+- Operational consideration around verifying and testing a model
-•	Prompt Evaluation
+- Prompt Evaluation

+## Monitoring